 General Time Commitment: A few days

-With an average cost of $3,695, which includes the door and the cost of labor, it’s also a relatively affordable renovation.
-While most folks would likely hire someone to help install the new garage door, it is something that you could potentially do on your own (with the help of a friend).
+With an average cost of $4,302, which includes the door and the cost of labor, it’s also a relatively affordable renovation.
+While most homeowners would likely hire someone to help install the new garage door, it is something that you could potentially do on your own (with the help of a friend) over the course of a weekend.

-This would be a project you could do in a weekend.
-If you hire someone to install the door for you, they will likely come to your home twice: First, to take measurements and give you a quote, and then again to install the door.
+If you hire someone to install the door for you, they will likely come to your home twice: first, to take measurements and give you a quote, and then again to install the door.

 Manufactured Stone Veneer